sandragodinhosilva/COG-Pfam-join/README.md

+## COG & Pfam join

-This a home made script to join genome annotations comming from the WebMGA website.
+This a home made script to join genome annotations (with COG or Pfam databases) comming from the WebMGA website.